fullcalendar/fullcalendar-docs/_docs-v4/date-clicking-selecting/Calendar-select.md

 The `end` parameter is optional.

-If the [Scheduler plugin](scheduler) is installed, the `resourceId` argument can be a [Resource Object's](resource-object) ID that you would like to select.
+If one of the [resource plugins](premium) are installed, the `resourceId` argument can be a [Resource Object's](resource-object) ID that you would like to select.
 If the current view supports resources but this value is not specified, the given range is selected across all resources.